MicrosoftDocs/azure-docs/articles/active-directory/saas-apps/samlssojira-tutorial.md

 In this tutorial, you learn how to integrate SAML SSO for Jira by resolution GmbH with Azure Active Directory (Azure AD).
 Integrating SAML SSO for Jira by resolution GmbH with Azure AD provides you with the following benefits:

-* You can control in Azure AD who has access to SAML SSO for Jira by resolution GmbH.
+* You can control in Azure AD who can login to Jira with the SAML SSO plugin by resolution GmbH.
-* You can enable your users to be automatically signed-in to SAML SSO for Jira by resolution GmbH (Single Sign-On) with their Azure AD accounts.
+* You can enable your users to be automatically signed-in to Jira with their Azure AD accounts by using SAML SSO for Jira by resolution GmbH (Single Sign-On).
 * You can manage your accounts in one central location - the Azure portal.

 If you want to know more details about SaaS app integration with Azure AD, see [What is application access and single sign-on with Azure Active Directory](https://docs.microsoft.com/azure/active-directory/active-directory-appssoaccess-whatis).